-The Director of Field Experiences, along with the CREATE program faculty, work with the school district administrators and preschool directors to identify potential mentors for student teaching placements for each year of the program.
-Program faculty work to ensure that mentor teachers selected for the program have enthusiasm and interest in CREATE.
+The Director of Field Experiences, along with the Early Childhood Education Program faculty, work with the school district administrators and preschool directors to identify potential mentors for student teaching placements for each year of the program.
+Program faculty work to ensure that mentor teachers selected for the program have enthusiasm and interest in early childhood education.